 - Spread oil or ghee on this side too.

 - Flip them once or twice until they are cooked well.
-Make all the flatbreads in this manner.
+Make sure that the edges are also cooked well.

 - Serve these warm or at room temperature with pickle or curd (yogurt).